-For myself travel to Arizona means a flight.
-If I leave from Norfolk Airport and choose frontier airlines, I can get a round trip flight for less than $100 each way.
+For me, travel to Arizona means a flight.
+If I leave Norfolk Airport and choose frontier airlines, I can get a round-trip flight for less than $100 each way.
 On one leg of the journey, it is even a direct flight.
 Coming back, there is a layover.
-Flying in to Phoenix’s Sky Harbor airport I feel as though it is a smaller airport, but well planned and laid out.
+Flying into Phoenix’s Sky Harbor airport I feel as though it is a smaller airport, but well-planned and laid out.

 Finding the resort was a piece of cake, and check-in was even easier.

 The resort boasts 1–2-bedroom villas as well as a studio that they refer to as a guest room.
 Since I was a solo on this trip, I have booked a 1-bedroom unit.
 The villa has a fully equipped kitchen and all the amenities that make a vacation perfect.
 My villa had a great modern feel and look at it.

 - Ice Maker